Aoba-Japan International School

-Aoba-Japan International School is an international school in Tokyo, with campuses in Nerima and Meguro.
+Aoba-Japan International School is an international school in Tokyo, with campuses in Nerima, Bunkyo, and Meguro.

 Introduction and history

 Aoba-Japan International School was initially founded as Aoba International School (AIS) in 1976 by Regina M. Doi in the Meguro area of central Tokyo.
 Shortly after being founded, the school moved to a site adjacent to Saigoyama Park.
 A second campus was established near Daikanyama Station in 1979 under the name Japan International School (JIS).
 This campus included an elementary and middle school.
 Due to increasing enrollment, A-JIS moved to Harajuku in 1980, Suginami in 1991, and to its present location in Hikarigaoka in 2012.